ludido/plasmabio_template-r/README.md

-# Template material in Re
+# Template material in R

 Example repository to create an environment with course materials in R.

 ## Try it on Binder

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/plasmabio/template-r/master?urlpath=%2Flab/)

 ## Structure of the repo